 Apply for help with household, healthcare and home heating costs: Seniors Care Grant

-The Seniors Care Grant helps low-income seniors with the cost of household services (like lawn care, snow removal, grocery delivery, transportation, small home repairs and phone service) and healthcare services (like physiotherapy and mental health support).
-Grants are up to $500 for each household.
-You can also apply for a one-time Home Heating Grant of $250.
+The Seniors Care Grant helps low-income seniors with the cost of household services (like lawn care, snow removal, grocery delivery, transportation, small home repairs and phone service), healthcare services (like physiotherapy and mental health support) and home heating.
+Grants are $750 for each household.
+You can apply until 31 March 2024.

-Apply for the Seniors Care Grant to help with the cost of household and healthcare services.
-You can also apply for a one-time Home Heating Grant.
+Apply for the Seniors Care Grant to help with the cost of household and healthcare services and home heating.

 Grant amount

-Eligible household and healthcare services include services that help you stay in your home including:
+Eligible household and healthcare services and home heating costs include services that help you stay in your home including:

 Ineligible household and healthcare services include the cost of: